Skip-eo/Deadlock-Config/README.md

 Back in your video.txt file, make sure to open properties and uncheck read-only, then change "fullscreen" to 0, "nowindowborder" to 1, and adjust your desktop resolution to the custom 21:9 one we set before.
 Remeber to recheck read-only!

-Currently troubleshooting as why this happens (only some users)
+Currently troubleshooting as to why this happens (only some users)